-BOBBY T. from BROOKLYN and MARYLAND
+BOBBY T from BROOKLYN and MARYLAND

 The Short Story of Bobby Tishkevich

-Before reading my short story, if you grew up in NYC, please click on one, or both, of the fabulous two musical video inks below for a fun filled reminder of what it’s like to grow up and live in NY.
+Before reading my short story, if you grew up in NYC, please click on one, or both, of the fabulous two musical video inks below for a fun filled reminder of what it’s like to grow up in NY.
 Both videos definitely capture the heart and soul of the city, bringing chills to my body.

 I’m In A NY State of Mind / New York NY